mongodb/mongo-hibernate/README.md

 Initially Hibernate ORM v6.6 is the dependency version.

+MongoDB v6 is the minimal version this dialect supports.

-### Build from source
+### Build from Source

-#### Static code analysis
+#### Static Code Analysis

-#### Code style check
+#### Code Style Check

 We chose [Spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle) as a general-purpose formatting plugin, and [Palantir Java Format](https://github.com/palantir/palantir-java-format) as a Java-specific formatting tool integrated with it.

 To check whether any format violation exists, run `spotlessCheck` gradle task.
 If any format violation is found during the previous step, run `spotlessApply` auto-formatting task to fix it automatically.

-#### Code quality check
+#### Code Quality Check

 [Error Prone](https://github.com/tbroyer/gradle-errorprone-plugin) gradle plugin is chosen for Java code qualify analysis during Java compiling phrase.
-[NullAway](https://github.com/uber/NullAway) is a Java NPE prevention gradle plugin integrated with Error Prone.
+[NullAway](https://github.com/uber/NullAway) is a Java `NullPointerException`s (NPEs) prevention gradle plugin integrated with Error Prone.
 [JSpecify](https://jspecify.dev) annotations are used to help NullAway detect potential NPEs.

 Both plugins are enabled on gradle's `compileJava` task.